getoutreach/clientxtsdk/README.md

 }
 ```

-Once this is received, the addon host should [cache the tokens](#caching-the-tokens) and then just return back the 200 OK result with payload containing token and expirationAt values.
+Once this is received, the addon host should [cache the tokens](#caching-the-tokens) and then just return back the **200 (OK)** result with payload containing token and expirationAt values.

+In case addon host is not having any cached token information and thus it can not obtain access token, it will return **404 (NOT FOUND)** status code.

 # Add-on SDK